Best jobs in Japan for foreigners without Japanese

 • International kindergartens

-Basic Japanese is helpful for生活 tasks but not required for work.
+Basic Japanese helps daily life but is not required for work.

 2. IT Engineer / Software Developer